yairm210/Unciv/Uniques.md

 "Unsellable"

+"Triggers a global alert upon build start"

+"Triggers a global alert upon completion"

+"Triggers a Cultural Victory upon completion"

+"Hidden when cultural victory is disabled"

+"Population loss from nuclear attacks -[amount]%"

 ### Stat uniques

-"[stats] Per [amount] Population in this city" - provides the given stats for every [amount] of population.
+"[stats] per [amount] population [cityFilter]" - provides the given stats for every [amount] of population.
 For instance, "[+2 Science] Per [2] Population in this city" would provide only 4 Science in a city with 5 population - since there are only 2 'sets' of 2 population in the city, each providing 2 Science.

 "[stats] from [tileFilter] tiles in this city" - Adds the given stats to the yield of tiles matching the filter.
 The yield is still received by the tiles being worked - so even if you have 5 such tiles, but none of them are worked, the city will remain unaffected.